 - Sizes: The size of LCD displays ranging from 15 inches to 65 inches.
 On the other hand, LED displays to range from 17 inches to 70 inches.
 As size does matter to several, LED TVs and monitors are preferable.

 As LCD monitors contain fluorescent bulbs, the light your eyes are exposed to may contain UV radiation.
 Thus you get vulnerable to diseases which may be a slow process though.
 So, LED is the safer option.
+So, which is better LCD or LED monitor?
+We hope you could decide.

 A Few Quick Suggestions: